 I contribute 10% of my basic salary to my pension every month.
 The company kindly tops it up to 16% which means that every month, 16% is going into my pension pot to save for my retirement.
 The salary I contribute goes tax-free so it’s a win-win!

 Recently, I took out a £10K tax-free loan from the business.
 I didn’t need it, I just took it because the company had spare cash flow and you can take the loan of £10K tax-free.

 My thinking here is to simply invest this into a cash ISA and make more back, tax-free whilst interest rates are higher.

 Maximising business expenses paid for personally

-£150 per head slap-up dinner for the Xmas Do where we also have a good dance
+£150 per head slap-up dinner for the Xmas Do.

 My Extracting Value Tax Diagnostic Review

 So there you have it, my Extracting Value Diagnostic Review.
-Like I mentioned earlier, there are roughly 5 levels of tax reviews a business might need, dependent upon where they are in their business lifecycle.
+As I mentioned earlier, there are roughly 5 levels of tax reviews a business might need, dependent upon where they are in their business lifecycle.
 This is an example of my own level 2 tax review.
-Look out for my own personal experience of the other levels which we will be sharing over the coming weeks.

-If you haven’t already, get on Diagnostax, do a Tax Diagnostic on yourself, and your own business.
-It’s the best way to get your head into the service and you can even knock a blog together like me!
+If you haven’t already, get on Diagnostax, and do a Tax Diagnostic on yourself, and your own business.
+It’s the best way to get your head into the service and you can even put together a blog like me!
 To find out more about Diagnostax and how we work with Accountants to grow their tax advice services, visit the website.